Until 31 December 2014, there will be two pathways for provisional and limited licence holders to upgrade their licence.

 To upgrade the licence through the qualification pathway, the applicant must have completed the Bay of Plenty Polytechnic’s Graduate Certificate in New Zealand Immigration Advice within 12 months of lodging the upgrade application and submit Form 201: Upgrade Application (Qualification), together with the required fee and supporting documentation.

 The Authority will return all licence applications not received by one of the above means.

 If the Authority has lodged an upgrade application, but has not assessed it before the date on which the licence would otherwise expire, the licence continues in force until the assessment of the application is complete.

-The personal details section requires the applicant to provide
+The personal details section requires the applicant to give:

-The contact details section also requires the applicant to provide the following addresses:
+The contact details section requires the applicant to provide:

 All addresses must be in the same country.
 Under section 77(2)(a) of the Act, the purpose of the register is to enable members of the public to know how to contact a licensed immigration adviser and to facilitate the compliance, audit and other supporting and administrative functions of the Registrar.
 The register must show a business, service and postal address for where the adviser is located.